-For seventy-five years, St. Luke’s School has nurtured those within its walls.
+For nearly eighty years, St. Luke’s School has nurtured those within its walls.

 The past decade has been one of change as the school has expanded from tiny to small, now educating more children to share a commitment to diversity, equity, and inclusion.
 We are learning together, listening to one another, and looking forward to a brighter, more equitable, future.